Article I - Name

 - Shall have the authority to request of the Pueblo Board of County Commissioners that an election be held to alter the maximum tax levied to support the library district, pursuant to C.R.S.
 24-90-112(1)(b)(III).
 (C.R.S.
 24-90-109(4))

 - The officers of the Board shall be President and Vice-President.
 The Board may name such other officers as it deems necessary.

-- The President shall preside at all meetings of the Board of Trustees, and shall perform all acts usually incident to said officer.
+- The President shall preside at all regular and special meetings of the Board of Trustees, and shall perform all acts usually incident to said officer.
 The President shall serve as the official spokesperson for the Board with regard to Board action or may designate the Executive Director to serve as the spokesperson as the President deems necessary.